aurelberra/stopwords/rationale.md

 For version 1 (October 2017) I compared existing lists of stopwords and updated the one I was using, adding variant forms.

 For version 2 (January-February 2018) I rebased the lists on corpus statistics and greatly augmented them.
 My main sources were the lists of 100, 500, 1000 most frequent words in TLG E and PHI 5.
 I also refined the lists by testing them on several corpora.
 Variant forms, several paradigms and other elements common in stoplists (typographical symbols, single letters, numerals, critical abbreviations) were added systematically.
+In version 2.7 (October 2018) I added stopwords specific to the Homeric poems.

 Total number of items (tokens or symbols):